jaanga/moon/readme.md

 ## Concept

-### Issue
+### Issues

-From earth, we 'see' the moon as a flat one-sided disk.
-Yet we know it is a 3D orb with a surface full of complexity.
+From earth, we 'see' the moon as a flat static one-sided disk.
+Yet we know it is a 3D orb with a surface full of complexity and changes.

+The tools to explore and discover things were once literally rocket science.
+Yet we know that the data is accessible and and the development tools easier than ever.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* To provide a way of flying over the Moon in 3D and to see its craters and rills in detail
+* To provide simple code that flies over the Moon in 3D and to see its craters and rills in detail
 * To show the usually hidden backside of the moon as easily as the front side

+* To proved software examples that only require a basic knowledge of HTML, CSS and JavaScript in order to get going and 'make it your own'
+* To demonstrate that all this is possible in an environment that allows you to fork, embellish, share and publish online that is free and open source

 ### Vision
 <!--  a descriptive picture of a desired future state -->